gijzelaerr/kliko/doc/specification.rst

  * A Kliko container should have a ``/kliko.yml`` fiel which defines the accepted parameters.
  * A Kliko container should have a runable binary or script named ``/kliko``.
 This will be the entrypoint for the Kliko runner.
- * logging should be written to STDOUT and STDERR.
+ * Logging should be written to STDOUT and STDERR.
  * We define two types of compute containers, split IO and joined IO containers.
 For split IO Input files will be mounted read only into ``/input``.
 Output file should be written to ``/output``, which will be mounted by the host.
    For joined IO containers input & output is the /work folder which will be mounted RW.
- * parameters for the computation will be given when the container is run in the form of a file in json format called ``/parameters.json``
+ * Parameters for the computation will be given when the container is run in the form of a file in json format called ``/parameters.json``
- * fields with type file will enable supply of custom input files. these will be put in the ``/input`` folder.
+ * Fields with type file will enable supply of custom input files. these will be put in the ``/input`` folder.

 The /kliko.yml file